 These potentially deadly truck accidents can happen for a variety of reasons, but the most common involve:

-The truck accident lawyers at Team Law are here to identify the root cause of your truck accident—which is key to holding the right party financially accountable.
+A qualified New Jersey truck accident lawyer at Team Law is ready to identify the root cause of your truck accident—which is key to holding the right party financially accountable.
 In our investigation, we will:

 To most accident victims, this may seem like a complicated process.
 While it often is, Team Law has the resources and experience necessary to get the job done.

-If you or a loved one suffered an injury in a truck accident, the driver of the truck or the trucking company may be liable for the damages caused by the accident.
+If you or a loved one suffered an injury in a truck accident, including a commercial truck accident, the driver of the truck or the trucking company may be liable for the damages caused by the accident.
 Other potentially responsible parties include:

 In most cases, these companies have their own teams of lawyers whose primary job is to reduce the company’s liability.
 You, in turn, need the best possible legal representation to even the playing field.

-When you choose Team Law, our injury lawyers will:
+When you choose a trusted New Jersey truck accident lawyer from Team Law, they will:

 At Team Law, we stand up to trucking and insurance companies who stand to gain from reducing your compensation.
 We have a reputation for providing aggressive legal counsel and successfully securing fair compensation for our clients after a truck accident.

-Our truck accident lawyers have been handling these cases for over 60 years and we know all the tricks that truck companies may try.
+Our NJ truck accident attorneys have been handling these cases for over 60 years and we know all the tricks that truck companies may try.
 In the face of these tactics, we’ve dedicated our careers to standing up to get fair compensation for accident victims.

-At Team Law, our New Jersey truck accident lawyers are here to give you the power to fight back so that you can get the fair compensation you need.
+At Team Law, an experienced New Jersey truck accident lawyer is here to give you the power to fight back so that you can get the fair compensation you need.
 We handle the heavy lifting in your case so that you can focus on healing and moving on with your life.

 Your initial consultation is free, and you don’t pay our attorneys’ fees unless we win compensation for you.
 For more details, call our office or contact us online today.